TheMaster1127/htvm-marketplace/README.md

 **Plugin Error Handling:** If something goes wrong during transpilation, **blame the plugin first.** Disable your active plugin and try again.
 If the issue persists, then blame your code, then the HTVM engine.
 Hooks can introduce breaking changes, so be mindful.

-A YouTube video tutorial about this is coming soon!

 ### A Full Example: The Transformation Process

 To understand how hooks work, let's trace the "Keyword Expander" plugin from start to finish.